Representing integers as the sum of two squares

 Later on, around the year 1747, Leonhard Euler was able to prove Fermat's statement correct.

-In this post, we're presenting a recursive algorithm for finding all the possible representations, as a sum of two squares, for any given integer that can be expressed this way.
+In this post we present a recursive algorithm for finding all the possible representations, as a sum of two squares, for any given integer that can be expressed this way.

 For example, if `n=12345678910111213`, we can represent it as a sum of two squares in 4 different ways: